What Is DEET And How Does It Repel Bugs

 What is DEET In Bug Spray?

 DEET is short for Diethyltoluamid or N,N-diethyl-meta-toluamide, a chemical substance that is the active ingredient in many insect repellents.
 It is used to repel pests such as mosquitoes, ticks, fleas, and biting flies.
-It was developed by Samuel Gertler on behalf of the US Army to protect American soldiers in insect-invaded areas during deployment. it was approved for use in the civilian sector in 1957.
+It was developed by Samuel Gertler for the protection of US army soldiers in insect-invaded areas.
+It came into civilian use in 1957.

-DEET is actually also a naturally occurring substance.
-It was found in female Pink Bollworm Moths, scientific name Pectinophora gossypiella, a nocturnal moth species, that is native to Asia.
+DEET is actually a natural product.
+It was found in female Pink Bollworm Moths, scientific name Pectinophora gossypiella, a nocturnal moth species, that was native to Asia.

 What Is Deet Made Of?

-In its pure form, Dietyltoluamide – DEET, is a clear, slightly yellowish liquid with a mild odor that can be mixed with alcohol, it does not dissolve in water easily.
+Dietyltoluamide – DEET, is a clear, slightly yellowish liquid with a mild odor that can be mixed with alcohol, it does not dissolve in water easily.
+It is manufactured industrially by allowing different organic acids to react with amines.
+The chemical formula is C12H17NO, which means that it is a chemical compound of carbon, hydrogen, nitrogen, and oxygen.

 There are different views about the mode of action of DEET.